Nola-Developer-Incubator/MardiGrasParadeGame/docs/PRODUCT_BACKLOG.md

 Team: 2 engineers, 1 designer

 Planned items for Sprint A (current status):
-- PB-001 Joystick improvements (8 points) — In Progress (work ongoing; remaining: ~3-5 points depending on final QA)
+- PB-001 Joystick improvements (8 points) — In Progress (partial; basic functionality live in production)
 - PB-002 Minimal HUD (5 points) — To Do
 - PB-003 Audio toggle persistence (2 points) — To Do
 - PB-005 Remaining floats indicator (3 points) — To Do